 From the Archive: Highest First Class Score for Marcus

-Throughout the winter we have been going back through our archives to shine the spotlight on former players, memorable matches and outstanding performances.
+Throughout the year we have been going back through our archives in association with Cooper Associates to shine the spotlight on former players, memorable matches and outstanding performances.

 At the end of 2006 Somerset County Cricket Club was in a period of transition.

 The Club had just finished bottom of the Second Division of the County Championship and things needed to change.
 Ahead of the 2007 season the Club announced that Justin Langer would be joining the Club as Captain in a bid to turn around Somerset’s fortunes.

 It was also a period of change for Marcus Trescothick.

 The man from Keynsham had returned early from that winter’s Ashes tour following a recurrence of a stress related illness and his international future was uncertain.